Mastercard Inc.

 Moat Score

-Critical global infrastructure with deep brand trust, proprietary AI models, and expanding on-chain payment rails.
+Critical global infrastructure with deep brand trust, proprietary AI models, and — since the BVNK close on 3 August 2026 — owned rather than rented stablecoin settlement rails.

 Mastercard is more than a network; it's a Data & Services Powerhouse: